mariocancode/INST314_PublicDataRepo/README.md

 # INST311_Mental_Health_Assignemnt

-This is an assignment for the University of Maryland "Statistics for Information Science Course".
+This is an assignment for the University of Maryland's "Statistics for Information Science Course".

 ## Description